projectcalico/calico/docs/source/redhat-opens-install.rst

         adduser -s /sbin/nologin -d /var/lib/etcd/ etcd
         chmod 700 /var/lib/etcd/

-   - Add the following line to the bottom of ``/etc/fstab``, this will mount a ramdisk for etcd at startup::
+   - Add the following line to the bottom of ``/etc/fstab``.
+This will mount a ramdisk for etcd at startup::

        tmpfs /var/lib/etcd tmpfs nodev,nosuid,noexec,nodiratime,size=512M 0 0